Editorial: Have your say on changes to assisted dying law - BC Local News

-But a ruling in September by the Superior Court of Quebec challenged the near-death requirement, and has now forced the federal government to change the law.
+But a ruling in September by the Superior Court of Quebec challenged the near-death requirement and has now forced the federal government to change the law.
 What those changes will look like is something that you can have your say on.
-An online questionnaire is available until Monday, Jan.
-27 so that you can express your views.
+An online questionnaire is available at justice.gc.ca/eng/cons/ad-am/index.html until Monday, Jan.
+27 at 11:59 p.m. so that you can express your views.

-The law as it stands now is particularly unfair for those who contract Alzheimers, other dementias or other diseases that involve cognitive decline, but may see people live for many years in deteriorating conditions.

 It is good that the Quebec case has given us another chance to consider some of these circumstances that have arisen.